 3 Groups To The Damsel Family

-Damselflies are categorized into three groups the spreadwing damselflies, pond damselflies, and the broad-winged damselflies.
+Damselflies categorized into three groups the spreadwing damselflies, pond damselflies, and the broad-winged damselflies.

-The River Jewelwing (Calopteryx aequabilis) is found during the months of June and July.
-This jewelwing is a metallic green with dark black webbing coloring throughout its clear wings.
+The River Jewelwing (Calopteryx aequabilis) iis one of the broad-winged damselflies and s found during the months of June and July.
+This jewelwing is metallic green with dark black webbing coloring throughout its clear wings.

 Sharing Is Caring.
 Pin Me.

 AFFILIATE POLICY: Posts on this site may contain links to outside vendors that pay me a commission at no additional cost to you.
 Thank you for supporting this site!